mnk343/Vehicle-Recommendation-System/README.md

 Rohan: Helped in designing the forms.
 Worked with Aviral on the login page.
 Created the first draft of the database.

+## What will we be working on now?

+We have decided to work on the front end to improve the UI/UX of the form.
+We are planning to present a workable model by Thursday-Friday.
+Mayank has taken the responsibility to integrate all the forms into one.